 I lost a great uncle in World War II (who I obviously never knew), I lost a childhood friend in Iraq, but I’ve never served in the Military.
 I’ve attended a hundred military funeral services, some at Military Cemeteries and a half dozen at Arlington Cemetery, but I’ve never lost a close friend.
 My dad and cousin have blown taps for hundreds of veterans at their interment, but none of those veterans were my immediate family.

-I know enough to know that while Memorial Day has significance for our nation, I can’t really say I have a personal connection to Memorial Day like the parents and sisters of my childhood friend, or like the this young man I was a talking to as we pulled the body out of the morgue.
+I know enough to know that while Memorial Day has significance for our nation, but I can’t say I have a personal connection to Memorial Day like the parents and sisters of my childhood friend, or like the this young man I was a talking to as we pulled the body out of the morgue.

 I could have pushed him.
 I know how to ask the questions that start the tears, but I refrained.
 “He’s shed enough”, I thought.